 Title

-FOLFIRI3-aflibercept as second or later-line therapy in patients with metastatic colorectal cancer
+FOLFIRI3-aflibercept in previously treated patients with metastatic colorectal cancer

 Introduction

-Based on the VELOUR study results and non-randomized FOLFIRI3 studies, we conducted a retrospective multicentertrial in fourcentersto evaluatethe safety and efficacy of the FOLFIRI3-aflibercept combination as second or later-line therapy in patients with mCRC.
+Based on the VELOUR study results and non-randomized FOLFIRI3 studies, we retrospectively analyzed.
+The safety and efficacy of the FOLFIRI3-aflibercept combination as second or later-line therapy in patients with mCRC.

 Endpoints

-Treatment efficacy was evaluated with tumor response, PFS, and OS.
-The objective response rate (ORR) was defined as the proportion of patients having either complete response (CR)or partial response (PR) according to RECIST version 1.1.
-The best ORR was defined as the best response recorded from the start of treatment until treatment failure, taking as reference for progressive disease (PD) the smallest measurements recorded since the start of treatment.Disease control rate (DCR) was defined as the percentage of patients who have achieved CR, PR, or stable disease.
+The best ORR was defined as the best response recorded from the start of treatment until progressive disease (PD).
+Disease control rate (DCR) was the sum of ORR and stable disease (SD).
 PFS was defined as the time from the date of starting treatment to the date of progression or death (from any cause).
-Patients alive without documented objective PD at the time of the final analysis were censored at the date of their last objective tumor assessment.
 OS was defined as the time from the date of starting treatment to the date of patient death (from any cause) or to the last date the patient was known to be alive.
-Patients still alive at the time of the analysis were censored using the date of last news.
 Toxicity was evaluated according to the United States National Cancer Institute’s Common Terminology Criteria for Adverse Events (NCI-CTCAE) version 4.03.